-Delivery Framework Guide for the Welsh regions covering the period April 2021 - March 2023.

-- The twenty standards have been designed to be dynamic by responding to evaluation and supporting evidence.
-They sit within four themes:
+- The standards have been developed using the Improvement Cymru Delivery Framework and it is anticipated that work will focus on developing a two-year Delivery Framework Guide for the Welsh regions covering the period April 2021 March 2023. - The twenty standards have been designed to be dynamic by responding to evaluation and supporting evidence.
+They sit within four themes: - o Accessible; - o Responsive; - Journey; - o Partnerships and Relationships Underpinned by Kindness and Understanding.

-- Accessible;

-- Responsive;

-- Journey;

-- Partnerships and Relationships Underpinned by Kindness and Understanding.